avodonosov/pocl/README.md

 and loading only them when the application is started next time.
 (The rest of the functions remain available and loaded at first invocation.)

-1.2 Also, initially load only the code used _immediately_ at the application startup (renders initial UI, load initial data).
+1.2 Initially load only the code used _immediately_ at the application startup (renders initial UI, load initial data).
 Other code could be loaded afterwards in background, or upon some events (user navigates to a certain part of the app).